 Trafficking in the agriculture sector

-In CTDC data, 1,663 out of the 21,270 victims of labour exploitation were trafficked into the agriculture sector.
+In CTDC data, 1,663 victims of trafficking were trafficked into the agriculture sector.
 They represent 12% of the victims trafficked for labour exploitation.

 80% of the data comes from case management data, while the rest comes from hotline data.

 Gender in the agriculture sector

 Among identified child victims in the agriculture sector, most are males.
 From the age of seventeen onwards, gender becomes more balanced across males and females up until the very last age category, which is overwhelmingly male.

 This profile summarises the victims' most common characteristics, based on the graphs below.

 The typical victim is equally likely to be male and female, over 30 years old.
 S/he’s more likely to be married than single.
 S/he's likely to have some secondary education or technical training.
 S/he's from Eastern Europe, and was probably also exploited there.
 S/he is most likely to be recruited into trafficking by someone outside of her/his circle of family and friends.
 S/he is mostly controlled by her/his traffickers through false promises, earnings confiscation, excessive working hours, psychological abuse, restriction of movement, confiscation of documents, and threats.
 Her/his exploitation is not likely to last more than one year.

 Victims who identify as Transgender/Non-conforming and victims whose gender is not recorded are not included in the computations, as there are not enough data for any significant analysis (CTDC partners are working to improve data availability on this issue).
 The graph on the right shows the gender of all victims, except those in the agriculture sector.
 In comparison, a gender balanced workforce appears to be exploited in this sector.